apache/doris/docs/en/administrator-guide/load-data/broker-load-manual.md

 + min\_bytes\_per\_broker\_scanner/max\_bytes\_per\_broker\_scanner/max\_broker\_concurrency

 	The first two configurations limit the minimum and maximum amount of data processed by a single BE.
 The third configuration limits the maximum number of concurrent imports for a job.
-The minimum amount of data processed, the maximum number of concurrencies, the size of source files and the number of BEs in the current cluster **together determine the concurrency of this import**.
+The minimum amount of data processed, the maximum number of concurrency, the size of source files and the number of BEs in the current cluster **together determine the concurrency of this import**.

 	```
 	The number of concurrent imports = Math. min (source file size / minimum throughput, maximum concurrency, current number of BE nodes)